 - Debt-to-income (DTI) ratios are another important home loan qualifier.
 Buyers with high front and back-end DTI need a higher rating than those better able to afford the monthly payments.

 A good credit score to buy or lease a car has another possible meaning.
-Automotive finances companies use two unique factors when making an underwriting decision.
+Automotive finance companies use two unique factors when making an underwriting decision.

 - Auto lenders use different scoring equations.
 Overlay models adjust for the payment behaviors of drivers.
 Instead of predicting future delinquency on any borrowing account, they forecast behaviors on car payments only.